CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 The White Tree (clarification)---The White Tree in play does not at all restrict agent movement.
 The White Tree makes Minas Tirith a Haven for the purposes of playing hazards, but an agent moving to Minas Tirith is not playing the agent.
 Playing a card is the action of taking it out of your hand.

 The Windlord Found Me (clarification)---Can be used to recover a Wizard discarded with Sacrifice of Form.

+The Windlord Found Me (clarification)---You can play your Wizard at the Haven when you store this card even if Saw Further and Deeper is in play.

 The Under-galleries (clarification)---You cannot play Morannon at The Under-galleries.
 However, you can play Ancient Stair from Morannon, move to The Under-galleries, and zip back to Morannon at the end of the turn.